pulumi/terraform-provider-aws/website/docs/r/iam_user_login_profile.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `key_fingerprint` - The fingerprint of the PGP key used to encrypt the password.
-Only available if password was handled on Terraform resource creation, not import.
+Only available if password was handled on this provider resource creation, not import.
 * `encrypted_password` - The encrypted password, base64 encoded.
-Only available if password was handled on Terraform resource creation, not import.
+Only available if password was handled on this provider resource creation, not import.

 ~> **NOTE:** The encrypted password may be decrypted using the command line, for example: `terraform output password | base64 --decode | keybase pgp decrypt`.